Are you thinking of living in Southend on Sea?

 Overall employment rates in Southend-on-Sea are about average for the UK.

-For those who do not commute, there are various employment opportunities, with major sectors including sales and retail.
+For those who do not commute, there are plenty of employment opportunities.

 Living in Southend on Sea also provides openings in public administration and manufacturing as well as a rapidly expanding medical technology field.